My two children are both capable of handling my medical and financial needs, but I…

 Utilizing life insurance with an estate plan can be vital to making sure your family and loved ones are taken care of in the event of a sudden loss or disability of a loved one.
 We work with several reputable life insurance companies.
 By working with life insurance professionals and incorporating the insurance products into a robust estate plan we strive to provide a well-rounded holistic solution to each individual Client.

 We welcome the opportunity to help you with your planning, and to help you achieve peace of mind for you and your family.
-You can get in touch with the our firm offices by clicking here to book a complimentary consultation, emailing us at [email protected], or by dialing us up at (212) 920-6371.
+You can get in touch with our firm by clicking here to book a consultation, emailing us at [email protected], or by dialing us up at (212) 920-6371.